#paperwork

 Production Support Agreement

 The College of Motion Picture Arts (CMPA) is one of the most successful and highly ranked film schools in the country.
-This is due, in part, to how the Florida State Legislature founded the film school in 1989, with a specific mission that holds Florida State University (FSU) and the College accountable to the motion picture industry.
+This is due, in part, to how the Florida State Legislature founded the film school in 1989, with a specific mission that holds Florida State University (FSU) and the College accountable to the motion picture industry: To prepare students for successful careers in the motion picture industry.

 In addition to the mission of professionalism, the Legislature also mandated a “level playing field” for all enrolled students.
 This meant that all students would have equal access to all curriculum, resources, equipment, and production funding.